 Read on further below to find out more tips on handling flying termites.

-Hiring a termite control professional to survey your property for possible termite nests and areas conducive for termite activity is essential to decrease the risk of being attacked by a colony of flying termites.
+If you sight flying termite around your home hiring a termite control professional to survey your property for possible termite nests and areas conducive conditions for termite activity is a great first step and is essential to decrease the risk of being attacked by a termite colony even though flying termites cannot cause physical damage to your house their presence means a termite nest which could is close by .
 Unfortunately, home insurance won’t cover possible damages made by termites.

 With the help of termite extermination experts, they’ll be able to inspect for the activity of these pesky critters and make sure they are no live termites currently active within your home causing damage without you knowing and give you advise on how to manage your risks and prevent a possible termite infestation.

-A white ant is another term for a termite because of their appearance can be white in color and they can look very similar to ants However there are a couple of important differences that can help you identify the difference between the two, a flying ant differs from a winged termite in terms of size, also while both have four wings , winged termites wings are both the same size and flying ants wings are different sizes.
+While people often get flying ants confused with flying termites there are a couple of important differences that can help you identify the difference between the two, a flying ant differs from a winged termite in terms of size, also while both have four wings , winged termites wings are both the same size and flying ants wings are different sizes.

 They Don’t Work Alone

-A swarm of winged termites gathering around your porch light is nothing to be alarmed about.
+A swarm of winged termites gathering around your outdoor light is nothing to be alarmed about.
 You can simply turn off your lights and watch them fly away in search of the next source of light they can find.
+But what it does mean is your property is in close proximity to a established termite nest as swarming termites typically travel no further then around 100 meters from their original colony.

-Once you find them flying around inside your house, however, they might cause more trouble than you think as it could mean they could be nesting in house —so it’s best to call a professional to take care of the situation immediately.
+However you should be on high alert if you find them flying around inside your house and they don’t appear to have come from outside , you might be in more trouble than you think as it could mean they could be nesting in the house causing damage without you knowing —so it’s best to call a professional to take care of the situation immediately.
 If termites are crawling out of your walls, then you may have a pest infestation on-hand.

 They Cannot Easily be Eradicated

-You may be considering eliminating a swarm of winged termites by merely using bug spray, but that won’t solve your problem completely.
-You may have wiped out a horde but you haven’t got rid of the source of the problem the termite colony they came from so you house is still at potential risk
+You may be considering eliminating a swarm of winged termites by merely using bug spray, but that won’t solve your problem.
+You may have wiped out a couple dozen of flying termites but you haven’t got rid of the source of the problem the termite colony they came from which is still active and in close proximity to your home so you house is still at potential risk.

 They May Appear to Have Gone—But Only Temporarily